|

 MASON:

-English occupational surname transferred to forename use, meaning
+English occupational surname transferred to forename use, derived from

 lucky."